Best (and Worst) Apps for Caregivers

 Pros/Cons: The app is highly flexible and makes no cookie-cutter assumptions about the user and his or her needs, but it is also quite complex and might be somewhat imponderable to less tech-savvy users.
 There is a steep learning curve and the user interface is less than intuitive.
 Still, the app is young and its developers seem eager to improve it, so we expect it will become a stronger and more accessible tool over time.

 Do you use any of these apps, or others, to stay organized as a caregiver?
-Do you prefer to keep track of things the old fashioned way?
-We welcome your comments below.
+Or, do you prefer to keep track of things the old fashioned way?
+Share your tips with us in the comments below.